Who is Jordan Belfort?

 Jordan is a celebrated author.
 He wrote two memoirs, ‘The Wolf of Wall Street and ‘Catching the Wolf of Wall Street.’
 Approximately forty countries published these two memoirs in 18 languages.

-From the initial days, people showed considerable interest in knowing about Jordan Belfort.
+People showed considerable interest in knowing about Jordan Belfort from the initial days.
 As a result, they made his books as hit as his real life was.

-With us, you will find out about the eventful life of ‘The Wolf of Wall Street,’ Jordan Belfort.
+With us, you will learn about the eventful life of ‘The Wolf of Wall Street,’ Jordan Belfort.

 |Full Name||Jordan Ross Belfort|